cyapa/react-blog-api/README.md

 1. Clone this repo from GitHub and from root directory run `pip install -r requirements.txt` to install the dependancies.

     Then run `uvicorn main:app --reload` to host the API in local machine.
 The documentation is available on [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)

+2. If you have Docker, run `docker-compose up`